uoy-cs-eng2/mdbook-practicals/src/practicals/model-querying-and-validation/index.md

-# Model querying and validation
+# Practical 8: Model querying and validation

 - In the previous practicals, you implemented three metamodels and constructed models that conform to them
 - In this practical you will write model management programs and run them against models to